Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 3. **Linting Errors**: Run `make lint` to catch syntax issues and missing references.
 4. **Log Files**: Review `.log` files for warnings or errors.
 5. **Overleaf**: Ensure the bibliography tool is set to Biber in project settings.
 6. **Ask for Help**: Reach out via LaTeX forums, Stack Exchange, or GitHub Issues.

+## Contributing

+Contributions and feedback are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License